MukeshKumarSeth/TFAS/README.md

 ## Project Structure
-The folder structure of this Projecxt is follows MVC pattern like model,controller,service etc.
+The folder structure of this Project follows MVC pattern like model,controller,service etc.